 The online application for checking accounts will require you to feed in your details as well as upload scanned copies of your documents.
 You can easily scan your documents via any free document scanning app from your mobile phone.

-When you complete the online application and click on the “submit” button, you’ll receive an email and probably a text message on your mobile stating that the bank has received your application.
+When you complete the online application, click on the “submit” button.
+You’ll receive an email and probably a text message on your mobile stating that the bank has received your application.

 Verify Your Identity Online

 After receiving your application, your bank will check your documents and look for your credit history and financial behavior.

 If you have filled in the right details, your eligibility is up to the mark, and your credit rating is satisfactory, the bank will request you go through a process of online identity verification.

 Most often, the online identity verification process doesn’t take more than a couple of minutes.
 All you have to do is to show up at a video conference with a bank representative and hold your photo ID up.